kislN/CellFormationProblem/README.md

-# Implementation algorithms for the cell formation problem
+# Implementation of algorithms for the cell formation problem